rediskazavr/ranim-lib/README.md

 ranim-lib (Rainbow Animation Library) - a library for animating text into a rainbow in C

 ## 📎Documentation
+> Works on Windows, Linux, it is possible to add it to c++ code due to the compatibility of c with c++

 * Code Example:
 ```